miradel51/Self_Supervised_CWS/README.md

         ```
         python cut.py input_file output_file
         ```
-     - Convert both the training file and test file into the same format as EMNLP2020.
+     - Convert both the trainset/devset and test file into the same format as EMNLP2020.
 The digits are converted into '0', and the alphabets are converted into 'X'.

-        > Convert the training file:
+        > Convert the trainset/devset:
         ```
         python convert_fomat_utils.py -f p-train -i input_file -o output_file
         ```